- Created on the 1 February, 2017.

 (d). monitoring bone metabolism during treatment of premenopausal women with LH-RH agonists and hormone replacement therapy.

-Reagents which are supplied with the osteocalcin ELISA kit, please following instructions for storage conditions.
+Reagents which are supplied with the following osteocalcin ELISA kit, please following instructions for storage conditions.

 1. Microtiter Plate: anti-OST monoclonal antibodies coated.